databricks/spark-xml/README.md

 * `excludeAttribute` : Whether you want to exclude tags of elements as fields or not.
 Default is false.
 * `treatEmptyValuesAsNulls` : Whether you want to treat whitespaces as a null value.
 Default is false.
 * `failFast` : Whether you want to fail when it fails to parse malformed rows in XML files, instead of dropping the rows.
 Default is false.
-* `charset`: defaults to 'UTF-8' but can be set to other valid charset names. **This is under development.
-For now, UTF-8 is only supported by default.**

 When writing files the API accepts several options:
 * `path`: location of files.
 Similar to Spark can accept standard Hadoop globbing expressions.